 Though in its nascency, the Indian banking sector is beginning to adopt artificial intelligence (AI).
 While large commercial and investment banks globally are incorporating AI and blockchain for both back-office and customer-facing purposes, in India, widespread adoption of these technologies has not yet come to fruition.

-However, in the past year, several large financial services companies and FinTechs have collaborated to conduct proof of concepts (POCs) and implement some of these emergent technologies into their operations, according to the PwC report.
+However, several large financial services companies and FinTechs have collaborated to conduct proof of concepts (POCs) and implement some of these emergent technologies into their operations, according to the PwC report.
 AI is viewed as one of the most exciting and profitable ventures in the FinTech space in India.

 “The applications of AI and ML in data analytics and customer service create the opportunity for exponentially more personalized and faster customer experiences, significantly better insights, and, automation of back-end workflows,” the report stated.
 More than 36 percent of large financial institutions are already investing in these technologies, and almost 70 percent report that they are planning to in the near future.

 In this article, we examine the AI applications in the top four Indian banks, which help answer the following questions: